bbrookhart/Iron-Light-Defense/README.md

 # What Makes Us Different?

-Iron Light Defense operates at the intersection of:
+AetherHorizon operates at the intersection of:

 - AI Risk Architecture
 - Governance Systems Design